ShreyShingala/Winter-Hackclub-Ship/README.md

 # Day in a city animation

-Short CSS animation made for Hack Club's Cascade YSWS.
+Static Website made using HTML and CSS for Hack Club's Winter Boba YSWS

-Shows a small city scenery which goes from day to night.